-Meanwhile, parallel interest progressively took on a greater part of her time, such as volunteer work for non-profit organizations and, most importantly, her interest in artistic pursuits.
-To that end, private instruction, evening classes and workshops in public schools, at the Ottawa School of Art campuses in Ottawa and Orleans, at the Academy of Art Realism, at Algonquin College and other further private classes and coaching with professional artists brought her in contact with valuable mentoring.
+In parallel, a greater part of her time was progressively dedicated to volunteer work for non-profit organizations and, most importantly, her interest in artistic pursuits.
+To that end, private instruction, evening classes and workshops in public schools, at the Ottawa School of Art campuses in Ottawa and Orleans, at the Ottawa Art Academy, the Drawing Studio and Algonquin College as well as in other further private classes and coaching with professional artists brought her in contact with valuable mentoring.

 Her fascination with colour intensities through both oil and acrylic development involves florals and frequently landscapes and spaces that are part of her life experiences and travels.
 It is her ongoing exploration in style, medium, techniques, texturing and subject matter, ranging from the figurative to the abstract that defines her works.

-Yvette is a member of Arteast and the Ottawa Art Association.
-She has exhibited some of her paintings at the Promenade Arteast gallery in the Shenkman Arts Centre, at the Arteast Juried Awards Exhibition at the St-Laurent Complex, at the Ottawa School of Art Annual Show and Sale, at the Ottawa School of Art and Shenkman Art Centre, for the Orleans Campus, and in many monthly Ottawa Art Association shows as well as in two Ottawa Art Association Juried Awards Shows.
+Yvette is a member of Arteast, the Ottawa Art Association and Art Lending of Ottawa.
+She has exhibited some of her paintings at the Promenade Arteast gallery in the Shenkman Arts Centre, at the Arteast Juried Awards Exhibition at the St-Laurent Complex, at the Ottawa School of Art and Shenkman Art Centre, for the Orleans Campus, at the Civic Hospital Gallery and in many monthly Ottawa Art Association shows and award competitions, including several of the Ottawa Art Association Juried Awards Shows.